Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 You can also listen to an audio version of our interview with David Perlmutter on The WellBe Podcast.

-Dr. Perlmutter explains there are two regions of the brain that control our thoughts and behavior: the prefrontal cortex and the amygdala.
-The amygdala is impulsive and seeks instant gratification (think eating a doughnut, sleeping in, watching another episode), while the prefrontal cortex is, as Dr. Perlmutter describes, “the adult in the room.”
-It’s the connection between these two regions that allows us to make good decisions.
 Imagine it: you see a delicious-looking plate of donuts on the conference table at the morning meeting, and your amygdala lights up, giving you an urge to grab one.
-But then your prefrontal cortex, sensing the action in the amygdala, steps in and reminds you that you have some overnight oats packed in your bag for after the meeting, and that you’ll feel so much better if you eat that instead.
+But then your prefrontal cortex, sensing the action in the amygdala, steps in and reminds you that you have some overnight oats packed in your bag, and that you’ll feel so much better if you eat that instead.
 You put the donut back.

-The connection between the amygdala and prefrontal cortex is what keeps our behavior in check and allows us to make healthy choices (it also helps us make choices that save our lives in other ways, like not stepping too close to an edge or hitting someone when we’re angry).
+The connection between the amygdala and prefrontal cortex is what keeps our behavior in check and allows us to make healthy choices (it also helps us make choices that save our lives in other ways, like not stepping too close to an edge or not hitting someone when we’re angry).
 But, as Dr. Perlmutter explains, there’s a problem: our modern lifestyles have broken that connection.

 Things like lack of sleep, an inflammatory diet, and constant digital input have an effect on the structure of the brain, and that effect includes disconnection syndrome, or a weakening of the connection between the prefrontal cortex and amygdala.
 “The world around us is actively hacking into us to rewire and restructure and refunctionalize our brains for a negative outcome,” he says.
+“A strong connection between the prefrontal cortex and the amygdala is really what separates those who actually accomplish lifestyle change and can make these things stick in their lives, and those who can’t.”

 We all want to be in the former camp, obviously.
 Luckily, Dr. Perlmutter talked with us about how to improve your brain so that you can make healthy choices and accomplish big things going forward.